-Mercedes-Benz cars made after 2003 use a 7-speed automatic transmission, called 7G-Tronic.
-The 7-speed transmission offers superb better performance, shorter shift times, and improved fuel economy.
 Even though the manufacturer may recommend, the transmission is sealed for life.
 It doesn't need servicing; transmission fluid and filter changes every 60,000 miles can extend the transmission life when properly performed.

-In this guide, we go over the steps required to change transmission fluid and filter on the 7-speed transmission.
+This guide provides steps required to change transmission fluid and filter on the 7-speed transmission.
 This is a simple job that you can perform in your garage.
 It requires a few basic tools and a special connector.

 Parts you will need

 - Transmission oil 236.15, ATF 134 FE - 0019897703 (6 quarts)